Sajidhussain1234/personal-portfolio/README.md

 # Features 🎉

-The whole [portfolio](https://sajid.vercel.app/) is a React-based single-page app built with Next.js in Typescript, using only statically generated pages.
 The whole [portfolio](https://sajid-personal-portfolio.vercel.app/) is a React-based single page app built with Next.js in Typescript, using only statically generated pages.

 # Fonts ✍🏻